uttamsojitra1204/Logistic-Regression---Heart-Disease-Prediction-using-Machine-Learning-with-Python/README.md

 2. LinkedIn: https://www.linkedin.com/in/uttam-sojitra-6aa781236/

-Feel free to reach out for any collaboration, internship opportunities, or project discussions!
+Feel free to reach out for any collaboration, job opportunities, or project discussions!